 Next, you'll be redirected to Wikipedia's Article Wizard.
-Here, you have two options -- immediately begin creating your page by clicking "Next", or practicing editing your page in Wikipedia's sandbox, first.
+Here, you have two options — immediately begin creating your page by clicking "Next", or practice editing your page in Wikipedia's sandbox, first.

 For our purposes, we'll click "Next":

-On HubSpot's Wikipedia page, the information that is above-the-fold is likely most useful for a new visitor who hasn't heard of HubSpot before -- a quick glance at the page can tell her, for instance, what HubSpot does, how much revenue HubSpot makes, what third-party sources such as Forbes say about HubSpot, and who HubSpot's founders are.
+On HubSpot's Wikipedia page, the information that's above-the-fold is likely most useful for a new visitor who hasn't heard of HubSpot before — a quick glance at the page can tell her, for instance, what HubSpot does, how much revenue HubSpot makes, what third-party sources such as Forbes say about HubSpot, and who HubSpot's founders are.